Manage cluster logs¶

-In the YAML configuration file of the cluster instance, you can configure log rotation to automatically clean and archive logs through the
+In the YAML configuration file of the cluster instance, set

 If you don't want to mount additional log disks to back up log files, or if you want to collect logs and send them to a log center using services like fluent-bit, you can configure logs to be output to standard error.
 The Operator uses the glog tool to log to standard error output.